vcharlesEML/deckgl-3Dmap/README.md

 # deckgl-3Dmap
-A 3D map of French crops and farms using Deck.gl technology via the mapdeck package.
+A 3D map of French crops and farms using Deck.gl via the mapdeck package.